vinothvino42/mason_bricks/bricks/utilities/README.md

 ## Outputs 📦

-Navigate to directory where you want all these helper classes and type above command
+Navigate to directory where you want all these helper classes and then type above command

 ```
 ├── alert.dart